-Floating fur increases the challenge of keeping dry cleaned apparel a Fido-free zone.
+Year-round floating fur increases the challenge of keeping dry cleaned apparel in a Fido-free zone.
+You can’t stop pet shedding.
 Unless you’re a passionate pet lover who considers pet hair to be a condiment, understanding how to tame the hairy mess will keep your pet’s coat and skin healthy and simplify housecleaning.

 Hair grows in cycles beginning with a period of rapid growth in the spring, followed by slower growth, and then ending in a winter resting stage.
 Mature hairs loosen in the follicles over the winter.
 In the spring, another cycle of hair growth begins, and new hair pushes the old loose ones out, resulting in an all-over shed.